camptocamp/puppet-networkmanager/README.md

 A hash of Wifi connections to declare.

 ####`start`
 Should the service be started by Puppet.
-Defaults to `true`.
+Default to `true`.

 ####`version`
 The package version to install.
-Defaults to `present`.
+Default to `present`.

 ####`gui`
 The gui packages to install ('gnome', 'kde', or undef).
-Defaults to `undef`.
+Default to `undef`.

 ###resource: networkmanager::openconnect